 Introduction: Why Financial Risk Feels Bigger Than Ever

-Currency Risk: The Hidden Threat Multinational Companies Face
+Currency Risk: The Hidden Global Threat

-- Forward contracts that lock exchange rates for future transactions
+- Forward contracts to lock exchange rates

-Commodity Price Risk: Protecting Against Supply Chain Shocks
+Commodity Price Risk: Supply Chain Volatility

-| Industry Sector | Main Commodity | Risk Strategy Used | Primary Goal |
+| Industry | Commodity | Risk Strategy | Goal |

 |---|---|---|---|

-| Aviation | Jet Fuel | Futures contracts & long-term supply deals | Cost stability |
+| Aviation | Jet Fuel | Futures contracts & long-term deals | Cost stability |

-| Automotive | Steel & Aluminum | Supplier contracts & price options | Cost protection |
+| Automotive | Steel & Aluminum | Supplier contracts & pricing options | Cost protection |

 | Consumer Goods | Agricultural inputs | Commodity swaps & seasonal buying | Budget control |